PotatoDiet/justinharrison.ca/content/homepage/about.md

 draft: false
 role: Student
 avatar: avatar.png
-bio: Full-stack web developer with experience in Go, Ruby, C#, React, and Angular.
+bio: Full-stack web developer with experience in Go, Ruby, C#, Python, and JavaScript / TypeScript.
 More of a generalist than a specialist.
 organization:
   name: University of Toronto
   url: https://www.utoronto.ca/